MicrosoftLearning/mslearn-ai-services/README.md

-# Develop Generative AI Solutions in Azure
+# Develop AI Solutions in Azure

+> **NOTE**: This repo is being archived, and is no longer maintained.
+Please visit the [generative AI apps](https://learn.microsoft.com/en-us/training/paths/create-custom-copilots-ai-studio/) learning path and [associated lab repo](https://github.com/MicrosoftLearning/mslearn-ai-studio), or [Azure AI Foundry documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/)

 The exercises in this repo are designed to provide you with a hands-on learning experience in which you'll explore common tasks that developers perform when building generative AI solutions on Microsoft Azure.